Avodart, 0.5 mg capsules 90 pcs

 Interaction

-In vitro dutasteride is metabolized by the CYP3A4 isoenzyme of the human cytochrome P450 system.
-Therefore, in the presence of CYP3A4 inhibitors, blood concentrations of dutasteride may increase.
+In vitro, dutasteride is metabolized by the CYP3A4 isoenzyme of the human cytochrome P450 system.
+Therefore, dutasteride blood concentrations may increase in the presence of CYP3A4 inhibitors.

-In concomitant use of dutasteride with CYP3A4 inhibitors verapamil and diltiazem, there is a decrease in clearance of dutasteride.
-At the same time, amlodipine, other BCCs when used concomitantly with dutasteride do not decrease the clearance of dutasteride.
-The decrease in clearance of dutasteride and subsequent increase in its blood concentration in the presence of CYP3A4 inhibitors is not clinically significant due to the wide range of safety limits of dutasteride, so there is no need to adjust its dose.
+When dutasteride is used concomitantly with the CYP3A4 inhibitors verapamil and diltiazem, a decrease in the clearance of dutasteride is observed.
+However, amlodipine and other CCBs, when used simultaneously with dutasteride, do not reduce the clearance of dutasteride.
+The decrease in clearance of dutasteride and the subsequent increase in its concentration in the blood in the presence of CYP3A4 inhibitors is not clinically significant due to the wide range of safety limits of dutasteride, so there is no need to adjust its dose.

 In vitro, dutasteride is not metabolized by the following isoenzymes of the human cytochrome P450 system: CYP1A2, CYP2A6, CYP2E1, CYP2C8, CYP2C9, CYP2C19, CYP2B6 or CYP2D6.